 DH: As a model you obviously exercise a lot.
 Have you tried a boxing workout?

 RR: Yeah, I have.
-I went to Thailand recently and I did Muay Tai boxing, which was really, really difficult.
+I recently did Muay Tai boxing, which was really, really difficult.
 Also, I trained at Freddie Roach’s gym about three weeks ago.
 I trained with Pacquiao’s strength and conditioning coach, Marvin, and he was brilliant.
 I can see why Pacquiao is in such good shape.
 He worked me out.
 I’m the most clumsy skipper in the whole world.
 I skip like a 5-year-old girl, which is really embarrassing in front of Freddie and all these other boxers.

 DH: So you liked punching the heavy bag and everything?
 Would you like to incorporate boxing into your workout more?